Environment, health and safety

-The Group is committed to a voluntary policy of ISO 14001 and OHSAS 18001 certification and has decided in 2014 to lead a certification project for its ten manufacturing and Research and Development sites.
-The objective is to achieve both certifications for all sites by 2017.
+The Group is committed to a voluntary policy of ISO 14001 and OHSAS 18001 certification and decided in 2014 to lead a certification project for its ten manufacturing and Research and Development sites.
+The objective is to achieve certifications for all sites by 2017.

 Ipsen’s sites at Dublin (Ireland), Les Ulis (France), Abingdon (UK), Cambridge (USA) and Wrexham (UK) have already aligned their EHS management systems with the group’s corporate standards.
 The Wrexham facility obtained BS 8555, attesting the implementation of its environmental management system.
 The site also received the Corporate Health Standard from the local authorities in recognition of its efforts to promote workplace health and the RosPA Gold Award from the Royal Society for the Prevention of Accidents.

 A customized training program

 As the cornerstone of our prevention program, awareness campaigns and training on environment, health and safety are regularly conducted.
 Each site has defined its training program according to its own risks and impacts.
 All employees are trained to recognize the inherent risks associated with their workplace and the environmental impact of their activities.
 These training programs meet our 3 commitments, formalized in the EHS Code of Conduct 3S: